 The shot above is what the focaccia looks like prior to baking.
 I used an enameled cast-iron baking pan, but(!) you can absolutely make the focaccia free-form (just shape it on a standard baking sheet).
 A third option is a cast iron skillet.
 I baked the last version I did in a 9-inch cast iron skillet.
 Experiment and have fun with it!

 I've been on a bit of a focaccia bender lately after making Nigel Slater's Cranberry Focaccia for New Years Eve (from The Christmas Chronicles).
 I forgot how simple and satisfying it is to make, and all the different ways you can top it based on what you have around the kitchen.
 You can adapt the recipe with all sorts of alternate toppings!
 Have fun experimenting.

 This recipe calls for instant yeast, and I'm including a shot of the exact yeast I used for reference below.
 You can add it directly to the dough.
 Different than active dry yeast.

-If you make this focaccia, or a riff on it, tag me on Instagram (heidijswanson) so I can see :)!
+And, if you make this, or a riff on it, tag me on Instagram (heidijswanson) so I can see :)!

 You basically want 500g of flour here, and you can play around with different flour blends.
 Here I use strong white bread flour, with a boost of (sprouted) rye flour, plus a good dose of chopped herbs and hemp seeds.
 I like this ratio - it results in a focaccia that is hearty without being heavy.